 Naturally, sometimes those things are true.
 But sometimes they’re not.
 Sometimes it’s no one’s fault.
 Sometimes nothing is to be done.
 Sometimes no new legislation is needed, and enforcement of existing legislation is already as good as can reasonably be expected.
 The reason is that human action and legislation obviously cannot possibly stop every bad thing from occurring.
 Sometimes “shit happens” and that’s that.

-Commenting on the characterization of conservatism as a “politics of imperfection” in his book , John Kekes writes:
+Commenting on the characterization of conservatism as a “politics of imperfection” in his book A Case for Conservatism, John Kekes writes:

 [One] respect in which the politics of imperfection is a misleading label is its suggestion that the imperfection is in human beings.
 Now conservatives certainly think that human beings are responsible for much evil, but to think only that is shallow.
 The prevalence of evil reflects not just a human propensity for evil, but also a contingency that influences what propensities human beings have and develop, and thus influences human affairs independently of human intentions.
 The human propensity for evil is itself a manifestation of this deeper and more pervasive contingency, which operates through genetic inheritance, environmental factors, the confluence of events that places people at certain places at certain times, the crimes, accidents, pieces of fortune and misfortune that happen or do not happen to them, the historical period, society, and family into which they are born, and so forth.
 The same contingency also affects people because others, whom they love and depend on, and with whom their lives are intertwined in other ways, are as subject to it as they are themselves…